 1. Designate a cleaner

 First and foremost, designate someone who will be responsible for ensuring the office is clean, tidy and well-maintained.
-You should do so even if you have professional cleaners, because there may be moments when maintenance is necessary and they’re not immediately available.
+You should do so even if you have professional cleaners, because there may be moments when maintenance is necessary and they're not immediately available.
 If you wish, you can create a schedule so that everyone has to chip in to keep the lobby spotless.
+Professional office cleaning or commercial cleaning services may also be considered to ensure your office is thoroughly cleaned while your employees focus on their work.
+In addition, a commercial junk removal service may be needed for the collection of your everyday trash.

 2. Clean the windows